loftwah/buildkit/README.md

 ## Pulling the Images

-You’ll need Docker installed (download it from [docker.com](https://www.docker.com/) if you don’t have it).
+You'll need Docker installed (download it from [docker.com](https://www.docker.com/) if you don't have it).
 Open a terminal and use these commands to pull the `latest` versions, which are always available after the daily run:

 ```bash
 docker pull ghcr.io/loftwah/buildkit/buildkit:latest  # BuildKit